TiffanyClark/TiffanyClark/README.md

 ### Hi there I am Tiffany 👋
-I have 6 years experience -> web design college -> coding bootcamp -> practicing frontend skills which the following projects reflect.While learning to become a Software Engineer, I believe and expericed many challenges during my journey.
+I have 6 years experience -> web design college -> coding bootcamp -> practicing frontend skills which the following projects reflect.
+While learning to become a Software Engineer, I created several project and worked with some of great devlelopers.
 Coding is life.
 Everyday I am excited to learn something new.
 I have participated in several cohorts such as #100Devs, FreeCodecamp, and DSD(Dallas Software Developers).

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/3kPDmoWdBpQPNhCnUG/giphy.gif" width="200"/>